anoxic83/AG_SWSEdt/README.md

 CodeTyphon is the Next Generation "Pascal Visual Programming Studio".

 ### Change Log
+**ver 2.5.3a**
+- Add custom value for generate random Team
+- Fix some errors
+- Update to SWOS 2020 v3.0.16

 **ver 2.5.2a**
 - Add feature Show All Players (Menu->Global) [Working for loading all data]
 - Fix auto-update checking to github.com